remix-run/react-router/docs/upgrading/remix.md

 The config that was previously passed to the `remix` plugin in `vite.config.ts` is now exported from `react-router.config.ts`.

+Note: At this point you should remove the v3 future flags you added in step 1.

 ```shellscript nonumber
 touch react-router.config.ts
 ```